priyanka-prakash-chand/mini-ride-hailing-app/ride-hail-app/README.md

 - **Location Updates**: 200k updates/sec
 - **Error Rate**: < 1%

-## Security

-- **Input Validation**: All inputs validated
-- **Rate Limiting**: Redis-based rate limiting
-- **CORS**: Configured for cross-origin requests
-- **Tenant Isolation**: Row-level data isolation

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.

-## Support

-For issues and questions, please open an issue in the repository.

 ---

 **Version**: 1.0
 **Last Updated**: 2024